Property as Storytelling: Perspectives from Game Theory, Narrative Theory, Feminist Theory, 2 Yale Journal of Law & Humanities 37 (1990)

 Date of Authorship for this Version

 Rose, Carol M., "Property as Storytelling: Perspectives from Game Theory, Narrative Theory, Feminist Theory" (1990).
 Faculty Scholarship Series.
-Paper 1822.
+1822.